Sukhumbhand Paribatra: Political career

 Sukhumbhand started his political career in the short-lived Nam Thai Party of which he was a founding member in 1994.
 He soon switched over to the Democrat Party.
 He was elected member of parliament for Bangkok in 1996 and 2001.

 In 1999, when he was deputy foreign minister, he volunteered with a couple other Thai officials to take the place of 82 hostages taken at the Myanmar Embassy in Bangkok by armed gunmen from the "Virulent Burmese Student Warriors".
 All of the hostages were released unhurt because Sukhumbhand went in the helicopter with the gunmen so they would release all the hostages.

 From 1997 to 2001, he served as deputy minister of foreign affairs.
 From 2002 to 2004, he chaired of the Council of Asian Liberals and Democrats.
 From 2005 to 2008, he was the deputy secretary-general of the Democrat Party.
 In 2007, he was re-elected to parliament on the party list.

 Bangkok Governor Apirak Kosayodhin stepped down in late 2008, after the National Anti-Corruption Commission initiated proceedings against him.
 In the 11 January 2009 election, Sukhumbhand was elected his successor by a large margin, winning 45 percent of votes cast.
 After four years in office, he was re-elected on 3 March 2013.
 On 24 August 2016, he was suspended indefinitely by Thai Prime Minister Prayut Chan-o-cha.

-Royal decorations

-Sukhumbhand has received the following royal decorations in the Honours System of Thailand: